TONY-UMN43/FireChat-Public/README.md

 Run the application from there

 ## Project Impact
-LinkHub showcases my ability to design, develop, and deploy a full-stack production-ready product for users.
+FireChat showcases my ability to design, develop, and deploy a full-stack production-ready product for users.

 It shows skills in every area of full-stack - building a secure backend with FastAPI, creating a PostgreSQL database to store persistent data, and developing an optimized React frontend with the help of Google Gemini.

-Used real-life features such as JWT authentication, company job postings, and user feeds that fetch data from the database.
+Used real-life features such as JWT authentication, Firebase RealTime Database, and profile editing, which updates the database.

 This project reflects the process of turning high-level System Design ideas into a polished program.
-It also reflects being able to use Google Gemini when there are technical limitations.
+It also reflects being able to use Google Gemini when there are technical constraints.

 # Screenshots
 | User Profile | User Feed |